NCERT Book Solutions For Class 9 Economics Chapter 4

 12. Write a note on the role of cooperatives in providing food and related items.

 Along with the government, cooperatives also play an important role in ensuring food security in India, especially in the southern and western parts of the country.
 The cooperative societies set up shops to sell low-priced goods to the poor.
 Out of all fair-price shops running in Tamil Nadu, around 94 per cent are being run by cooperatives.
 Mother Dairy, in Delhi, is involved in providing milk and vegetables at controlled rates decided by the government.
 Amul, responsible for the White Revolution in India, is a cooperative involved in providing milk and milk products.
 The Academy of Development Science (ADS) in Maharashtra has been involved in the setting up of Grain Banks in different regions.
 It organises training and capacity-building programmes on food security for NGOs.
 Its efforts are also directed towards influencing the government’s policy on food security.
-Thus, through these examples, it can be seen that cooperative are playing an active role in the distribution of food and related items.
+Thus, through these examples, it can be seen that cooperatives are playing an active role in the distribution of food and related items.

 Food Security in India Summary

 Chapter 4 – Food Security in India of the Economics NCERT book class 9 will help students learn about food security in India.
-Food security of a nation is ensured if all of its citizens have enough nutritious food available, all persons have the capacity to buy food of acceptable quality and there is no barrier on access to food.
+Food security of a nation is ensured if all of its citizens have enough nutritious food available, all persons have the capacity to buy food of acceptable quality, and there is no barrier on access to food.
 Students will also study:

 1. What is Food Security?